 Master of Arts in Reading and Literacy – Early and Middle Childhood

-Our students in the Reading and Literacy in Early and Middle Childhood (RLEMC) are professionals committed to improving children’s reading outcomes through use of high-quality, evidence-based practice.
-The Master of Arts program provides you with advanced coursework on current theory and research in the fields of reading and literacy.
+Students in the Reading and Literacy in Early and Middle Childhood (RLEMC) master's prgram are professionals committed to improving children’s reading outcomes through use of high-quality, evidence-based practices.
+This degree provides advanced coursework on current theory and research in the fields of reading and literacy.
 The degree can be completed in combination with or separate from a state of Ohio reading endorsement.

 The RLEMC master’s program promotes knowledge that can directly inform reading practice and help teachers meet the challenges of providing high-quality, differentiated literacy instruction to meet the needs of all learners.

-An emphasis of the program – no one approach will work for all children – helps you develop a repertoire of professional knowledge, assessments and instructional tools that can be purposefully applied to best meet the needs of your students.
+An emphasis of the program is no single approach will work for all children.
+Rather, you must hold a repertoire of professional knowledge, assessments and instructional tools that can be purposefully applied to best meet individual learner needs.
 You will be prepared in this professional repertoire while also fostering critical and professional thinking.

 The MA program is designed with the practicing professional in mind.
 Courses typically begin at or after 4:30 p.m. and options to complete the program on a full- or part-time basis.

 Core coursework includes attention to current trends and issues in teaching reading along with support for completing a capstone/exit examination.
-In addition, faculty work closely with you to develop a program that matches your individual issues of practice and areas of interest.
+In addition, faculty work closely with you to tailor each program so it addresses individual issues of practice and areas of interest.
 For example, programs may be tailored to include emphasis on children’s literature, emergent literacy, content area reading, dual-language learners, or add a state reading endorsement.
 All coursework is based in contemporary theories of reading development and instruction and informed by cutting-edge research findings.
-It’s also possible to get involved in research opportunities and a variety of exit examinations, including thesis and non-thesis options.
+There also exists the opportunity to get involved in research and a variety of exit examinations, including thesis and non-thesis options.